S

 Samoyeds are also very playful dogs.
 They make great family dogs and can be the perfect playmate for a young child.

 Samoyeds were bred to be hunting and herding dogs in Siberia, so this breed is used to being very active.
-They have a high energy level and a high need for exercise, and if these needs aren’t met a Samoyed may begin to exhibit destructive behaviors.
+They have a high energy level and a high need for exercise, and if these needs aren’t met, a Samoyed may begin to exhibit destructive behaviors.

 How to Take Care of This Breed

 Taking care of a Samoyed will be unique from caring for other dog breeds.
-Learning important facts about this breed, such as their nutritional requirements, exercise needs, and common health concerns can help you create an appropriate care plan.
+Learning important facts about this breed, such as their nutritional requirements, exercise needs, and common health concerns, can help you create an appropriate care plan.

-The Best Dog Food for Samoyeds
+The Best Dog Food

 Samoyed puppies have small stomachs, which means they need to eat more frequent, smaller meals than adults do.
 Young puppies should eat three or four meals a day until they are about six months old.
-After the puppies are six months old, they can switch to eating two meals a day, which is the same amount of times adult Samoyeds should eat.
+After the puppies are six months old, they can switch to eating two meals a day, which is the same number of times adult Samoyeds should eat.

 Samoyed puppy owners should be informed about glomerulopathy and its effects on the kidneys.
 Generally, kidney disease can be controlled and treated with a low-sodium diet, so look into low-sodium puppy foods.